edbiomedai/scmorph/docs/source/usage.rst

 Supervised single-cell QC
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For a tutorial on how to perform single-cell supervised QC, please see: :doc:` Building a single-cell QC model <tutorials/outlier_removal>`.
+For a tutorial on how to perform single-cell supervised QC, please see: :doc:`Building a single-cell QC model </tutorials/outlier_removal>`.

 Dimensionality reduction
 ------------------------